Skip to contents

 Generate RsNLME code

-Whether you have finished building your model, or still in progress, at any time you may navigate to the “RsNLME” tab and click “Generate” to produce the corresponding RsNLME R code given model-building operations you’ve performed in the GUI.
-This will allow you to recreate the model from the command line in future R sessions, or, share with other stakeholders to reproduce results.
+Whether you have finished building your model, or have more to do, at any time you may navigate to the “RsNLME” tab and click “Generate” to produce the corresponding RsNLME R code given the model-building operations you have performed in the GUI.
+This will allow you to recreate the model from the command line in future R sessions or share the model with other stakeholders to reproduce results.

-Copy the RsNLME code generated in the Shiny GUI to an .R and/or .Rmd script, where you can recreate and update the model from the R command line.
+Copy the RsNLME code generated in the Shiny GUI to a .R and/or .Rmd script, where you can recreate and update the model from the R command line.

 library(Certara.RsNLME)